CarInsurance.com Insights

 “Umbrella insurance is a type of insurance coverage that adds an additional layer of protection for insureds against exposure from claims that exceed the underlying coverages,” says attorney George Salinas of George Salinas Injury Lawyers, a law firm in San Antonio, Texas.

-It extends an “umbrella” of coverage that extends the limits of your primary coverage, such as what you have through your homeowners or auto insurance.
+It provides an “umbrella” of coverage that extends the limits of your primary coverage, such as what you have through your homeowners or auto insurance.
 If your net worth exceeds the coverage offered by auto and homeowners policies, umbrella insurance can provide extra security, allowing you to keep more of your assets safe from potential lawsuits.

 Who needs umbrella insurance?